-Loss of documents during network partition (STATUS: UNRELEASED, v5.0.0)edit
+Loss of documents during network partition (STATUS: DONE, v5.0.0)edit

 If a network partition separates a node from the master, there is some window of time before the node detects it.
 The length of the window is dependent on the type of the partition.
 This window is extremely small if a socket is broken.
 More adversarial partitions, for example, silently dropping requests without breaking the socket can take longer (up to 3x30s using current defaults).